AUAP/AP2018/class01/class01.md

 - managed to walkthrough the console with console.log as well (sort of a hello world program)
 - About 1/3 with some programming/scripting experiences, especially html/css.
 Around 2-3 students familiar with c,c++, java.
 - In terms of running the p5.js complete lib in Atom with atom-live-server, it needs to open the whole p5 folder.
+- why p5.js: strong link to industry standard-js, values behind p5.js: free and open source, community outreach and diversity, work with network, browsers, and other web components pretty well, good for sharing
+- can check out ["JavaScript Affogato: Programming a Culture of Improvised Expertise"](https://muse.jhu.edu/article/685007/pdf) (2018) by Brian Lennon